ucsp09/CHTML/api/api.md

-# API REFERENCE:
+# API REFERENCE

 ## CLASS html
-      This is a writer for html documents.
+      This is a class for writing html documents.

 ### Constructors Summary
        html()